 The biggest concern about raw diets is that it can be somewhat complicated and stressful ensuring your dog gets all the vitamins and nutrients they need when you’re in complete control of what they eat.
 How do you know what to include in your dog’s diet?

-There are a few critical components that make a raw diet work.
+There are a few critical components that make a raw dog food diet work.

 You need to make sure that your dog’s diet is made up of 12-15% (raw) bone.
 While cooked bones can splinter and hurt your dog or their digestive system, raw bones are more flexible and are safer for your dog to chew on.
 With that being said, you can grind up the raw bones if you’re concerned about whole bones being a choking hazard for your dog.